ZarahS/Capstone-Projects/Project 4 -  Bookstore Database/README.md

 2. Author
 3. Quantity
 ```
-Once the user has chosen a field to update, the database is also updated and the new record is printed:
+Once the user has chosen a field to update, the database is updated and the new record is printed:
 ```
 Enter new quantity: 40